bwsw/cloudstack-ui/docs/source/CS-UI_Overview.rst

 ---------------------------
 This page provides some background about the project, describes what CloudStack-UI is, and why it was developed.

-At Bitworks Software, we have been running an ACS public cloud for 3 years (actually we still run CS 4.3 cloud in production).
+At `Bitworks Software <https://bitworks.software/en>`_, we have been running an ACS public cloud for 3 years (actually we still run CS 4.3 cloud in production).
 And we've found that average users who are familiar with Digital Ocean, Amazon AWS, and other VPS management systems feel uncomfortable with original CloudStack UI and make a lot of operational mistakes.
 That’s why we've decided to implement a convenient and neat end-user facing UI covering regular activities, which are important for day-to-day VM management.

 There are several aims we strived to achieve with the new UI: